yruss972/yruss972.github.io/_posts/2009-04-21-sun-webstack-1-4-packages-on-crack.md

 I really love T2/T2+ processors.
 I especially love the T5140 and X4450 servers.

-One thing I cannot figure out though, is why Sun lets obviously delirious cocaine addicts package their software.
-Maybe I&#8217;m exaggerating but I think that many will agree that Sun&#8217;s packages leave much to be desired in general.
+One thing I cannot figure out though, is why Sun lets obviously delirious cocaine addicts package their software.<!--more-->  Maybe I&#8217;m exaggerating but I think that many will agree that Sun&#8217;s packages leave much to be desired in general.
 On top of that, Sun seems to have a constant need to move software around and invent new paths- to boldy go where no sysadmin has gone before????

 Our journey begins with the mythic /usr/ucb/ directory- a true treasure chest for those making the adjustment from Linux.
 We&#8217;ll continue to /usr/local/ ala sun freeware (actually the most normal place we will visit but not actually supported by sun) and then arrive at the more recent /usr/sfw.